 The ASSIST is run by a dedicated team of undergraduate students at the University of the Witwatersrand in Johannesburg.

 Patrick studied Psychology at Harvard College, where he also directed PBHA's Chinatown Afterschool Program, which provided academic mentoring to underserved elementary school children in Boston's Chinatown community.
 He combined this experience mentoring children with his love for basketball through the ASSIST.
 In his free time, he enjoys playing basketball, boxing, and of course, watching his beloved Boston Celtics.
-Patrick is now a second-year medical student at the University of Michigan.
+Patrick is now a final-year medical student at the University of Michigan.

 Ian spent his undergraduate years at Harvard College as a student of Psychology.
 During his time there, he cultivated a wide range of interests, taking a year off to work at Samsung in Seoul, Korea and then at JYP Entertainment in New York, USA.
 He has loved basketball since he was two years old and has loved learning and education all his life.
 Ian has experience teaching/mentoring secondary school students in a classroom and has dunked a basketball on a regulation rim.